Camp Reynolds: German prisoners

 When World War II began to wind down there were still more than 1,800 German prisoners of war housed in Camp Reynolds barracks.
 They were among the 15,000-plus German POWS under army control in the Maryland-Pennsylvania-West Virginia area near the war's end.

-Most of these men had been put to work in area industries and logging camps to relieve the manpower shortage even though this practice stirred public criticism in some areas.
+Most of theriticism in some areas.
 They were assigned to factories and plants in the Shenango Valley, Meadville, Youngstown, and Warren, OH.
 There is no record of any German soldiers assigned to Greenville shops or plants.

 Under terms of the Geneva Convention all of the prisoners with the exception of officers could be made to work as the U.S. Army saw fit.
 Some worked at logging camps in the area of North East, Kane, Sheffield, and Marienville.

 According to John Gessner, who was an Army captain at the time and worked with the Germans on frequent occasions, still other prisoners worked at the Reynolds sewing center after the civilian employees had left for the day.

 Now an attorney living in Cortland, OH, Gessner recalled that for the most part the Germans were a docile lot.
 There was one occasion in November 1945 when it became necessary to place 280 of the POWs on a bread-and-water diet after they staged a sit-down strike because their Nazi spokesman had been shipped out of camp.
 The strike was short-lived.

 A few of the prisoners did attempt to escape from Reynolds but in all instances except one the escapees were caught and returned to camp.
 One man who got away never was captured.